nightmode/feri/docs/advanced/api/config.md

 Type: `string`

 Files prefixed with this string will not be published directly to the destination directory.
-Prefixed files can be included inside other files that do get published to destination though.
+Prefixed files can be included inside other files that do ultimately get published.

 ```js
 config.includePrefix = '_'